homemade hard pretzel rods

 - Knead dough by hand on a lightly floured surface 5 to 10 minutes until smooth, satiny and elastic; OR, knead dough with dough hook attachment in stand mixer on medium speed 5 minutes until smooth, satiny and elastic.
 Shape dough into a ball and place in a large bowl lightly greased with oil or cooking spray.
 Cover bowl with lightly greased plastic wrap and let dough rise in a warm place 1 hour until doubled.

 - Line 2 baking sheets with parchment paper.
 Punch down risen dough and divide into 24 equal pieces.
-Roll each piece into a roughly 9-inch-long rod (1/2-inch wide) and place 1 inch apart on prepared baking sheets.
-Cover loosely with lightly greased plastic wrap and let rise 30 minutes.
+Roll each piece into a roughly 9-inch-long rod (about 1/4-inch wide) and place 1 inch apart on prepared baking sheets.
+Cover loosely with lightly greased plastic wrap or a lightweight kitchen towel and let rise 30 minutes.

-- Meanwhile, heat oven to 350 degrees F. Prepare the baking soda bath: In a large, deep and wide saucepan or Dutch oven, bring water to a simmer over medium-high heat.
-Add baked soda and brown sugar; stir to dissolve.
+- Meanwhile, heat oven to 350°F. Prepare the baking soda bath: In a large saucepan, bring water to a simmer over medium-high heat.
+Add baked soda* and 1/4 cup brown sugar; stir to dissolve.

 - Carefully drop a few dough rods into simmering bath.
 Poach 15 seconds, then remove with a slotted spoon or tongs and return to lined baking sheet.
 Repeat with remaining dough rods.

 - Brush tops of rods with egg wash, then sprinkle with salt.
-Bake 30 to 35 minutes, rotating pans halfway through baking, until rods are a deep golden brown and hardened.
-Transfer to cooling racks to cool completely.
+Bake 33 to 38 minutes, rotating pans halfway through baking, until rods are a deep golden brown and hardened.
+Cool pretzels completely on pans.

 - Fully cooled pretzel rods can be stored in an airtight container at room temperature for up to 1 week.